Allogene Therapeutics Inc. (ALLO) Shares Down Despite Recent Market Volatility

 Conclusion

-To put it simply, Allogene Therapeutics Inc. (ALLO) has had a bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In conclusion, Allogene Therapeutics Inc. (ALLO) has seen bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.